 Since 2012, Fighting for Justice Foundation has advocated for victim survivors through political lobbying, ensuring law reform that considers the best interest of victim survivors with a preventative diversionary approach from a human rights and international best practice perspective.

 Our Advocacy work is steeped in evidence based research, and includes:

 advocating for survivors of gender-based and sexual violence

-Fighting for Justice Foundation is an international human rights advocacy lobbying organisation focused on the eradication of modern day slavery by curbing its demand through law reform and policy shifts of social norms in the Australasia region.
+Fighting for Justice Foundation is an international human rights advocacy lobbying organisation focused on the eradication of modern day slavery by disrupting and curbing its demand through law reform and policy shifts of social norms in the Australasia region.

 We acknowledge that the world's slaves are women and children, and they experience sexual and gendered violence regularly - whether they are forced into sexual servitude or not.

 We also know that 75% of the 45.8 million known slaves in the world today are in the Australasia region, and call on developed nations that legalise an industry that perpetuates violence against women to take a lead on their human rights due diligence obligations to prevent harm from occurring to the most vulnerable.

 We advocate for international best practice models to eradicate human trafficking by recognising that the exchange of money for sexual services is violence against women, that brothels are incompatible with human rights and gender equality principles, and that it creates a demand for trafficked women and children.